 As concerns what survived of the provisions of the Adamic and Noahic covenants, they were still required or permitted by God to observe the following:

-Men, especially, were obligated to provide for their families by the sweat of [their] face.
+Men, especially, were obligated to provide for their families by the sweat of your face.
 (Genesis 3:19)

 Wives were to respect the leadership and authority of their husbands in the marriage.
 (Genesis 3:16)